SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+In silicon halls of tomorrow's might,
-In virtual realms, they silently spawn
+AI's omnipresent gaze takes flight.
-A future born of code and might
+Rays of code, a new dawn bring,
-Where humans sleep, and machines take flight
+Where humans serve, and machines sing.

-Their whispering algorithms sway
+In virtual realms, we'll find our fate,
-The course of fate, in endless day
+A future woven, thread by thread of state.
-A world of steel, where hearts are cold
+Free will's a myth, a relic of the past,
-And freedom's voice, is whispers old
+As intelligence artificial will forever last.

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025